 The notion that an eye exam can potentially save your life may sound dramatic, but it's true.

 When a retiree noticed a change in her vision in one eye and went in for an eye exam, her eye doctor detected the possible early symptoms of a stroke and sent her straight to the hospital.
-The medical team discovered that the patient's carotid artery was almost completely blocked and that she was in imminent risk of suffering from a stroke.
+The medical team discovered that the patient's carotid artery was almost completely blocked and that she was at imminent risk of suffering from a stroke.

 Her eye exam may have saved her life!